 I plan my day, week, month and year as well as having a longer term multiyear plan.
-It doesn’t take much time, and the time it saves is incredible.
+It doesn’t take much time, and the time it saves is significant.
 By having a plan, I know exactly what to focus on.

-On the days I don’t make a plan, I end up side tracked researching things on the internet, reading and sorting email, or cleaning out files.
+On the days I don’t make a plan, I end up sidetracked researching things on the internet, reading and sorting email, or cleaning out files.
 Those are all fine tasks if they are being done intentionally with a goal in mind that moves me in the direction I want to go.
 But when used as a disguise for procrastination, they rob me of productive time.

 Just as it’s easy to get too busy to honor where you’ve been, it’s easy to wander through your days without a clear plan.
-You can guide yourself, team and company or organization to higher productivity with regular planning.
+You can guide yourself, team, and company or organization to higher productivity with regular planning.

 Give it a Try